lakshmankumar12/nixPowerToolNotes/networking.md

 ```
 ip link set ens33 netns mynamespace
 ```
+* Bridge devices dont seem to move namespaces with the above command.
+  However, creating the bridge directly on the namespace seems to work

 * tell which namespace a pid belongs.
 If this is empty.. its the default namespace.
 ```